Future Policy Approximation for Offline Reinforcement Learning in LLM Reasoning: Experiments

 \subsection{Experimental Results}

-Our primary findings are summarized in Table~\ref{tab:main_results_final}. \method{} demonstrates consistent performance improvements across all tested algorithms, models, and datasets, outperforming the corresponding baselines in nearly every configuration.
-Notably, applying \method{} to SimPER with the Qwen2.5-Math-7B model yields the largest gains (up to 5.75\% on MATH and 2.12\% on GSM8K), supporting our analysis that algorithms with asymmetric coefficient structures benefit most from \method{}’s targeted regularization.
-Importantly, DPO and RPO also show consistent gains.
-In DPO (symmetric \(C_w=C_l\)), the improvements reflect safer, symmetrically regularized update steps.
-By contrast, RPO exhibits a mild asymmetry (\(C_w=C_l+\alpha/|y|\)), so the dispreferred targeted regularization yields larger gains than DPO.
-Overall, the ordering of improvements with FPA—DPO $<$ RPO $<$ SimPER—reflects the degree of coefficient asymmetry, as hypothesized in Section~\ref{section3}.
+Our primary findings are summarized in Table~\ref{tab:main_results}. \method{} shows consistent improvements across models and datasets and achieves the best overall performance among the compared methods.
+Notably, vanilla Off-RL (Eq.~\ref{eq:RL}) already performs competitively relative to the other baselines, highlighting the effectiveness of policy-gradient objectives for offline reasoning. \method{} delivers further meaningful gains on top of this strong baseline across all models and datasets.
+The largest gains are observed for Qwen3-4B-Base, with an average improvement of 5.5\%, including gains of 6.5\% on MATH500 and 7.8\% on GaoKao over Off-RL.
+Qwen2.5-Math-7B shows an average improvement of 2\%, including a 3.9\% gain on MATH500.
+Notably, \method{} improves even Llama-3.2-3B-Instruct--an instruction-tuned model that is known to benefit less from further mathematical post-training~\citep{liu2026tricks}--where other baselines largely fail, while \method{} achieves a meaningful 1.2\% average gain over Off-RL, including 2.2\% on MATH500 and 4.3\% on AMC.

-\paragraph{Training Dynamics of \method{}.} To understand its empirical effects, we analyze the training dynamics of \method{}.
-As shown in Figure~\ref{fig:fig3}, it consistently maintains higher log probabilities for both preferred and dispreferred trajectories throughout training, while still preserving the necessary preference gap between them.
-This outcome is beneficial, as higher log probabilities indicate that shared useful tokens are not being excessively penalized, which helps prevent the degradation that often arises when both trajectories are pushed to low likelihoods.
+\paragraph{Training Dynamics of \method{}.} To understand the empirical effects of \method{}, we analyze its detailed training dynamics.
+As shown in Figure~\ref{fig:dynamics} (left), Off-RL causes log-probabilities to decrease for \emph{both} correct and incorrect trajectories due to gradient entanglement: overly penalizing incorrect trajectories suppresses correct ones as well.
+In contrast, \method{} preserves the log-probabilities of correct trajectories throughout training, indicating that shared useful tokens are not excessively penalized.

-Figure~\ref{fig:fig4} shows how this effect arises through the behavior of the coefficient $C$.
-Lower values of the coefficient $C$ correspond to stronger regularization, which helps preserve the log probabilities of shared tokens.
-The asymmetric gradient control in SimPER is shown in the right panel, where $C_w$ remains nearly unchanged while $C_l$ is regularized, resulting in a targeted regularization.
-Figure~\ref{fig:fig4} (bottom) further shows that the regularization begins with no effect (i.e. ratio = 1) and then gradually decreases as training progresses, acting as a proactive brake.
-Finally, the fluctuations in this ratio highlight its adaptiveness, distinguishing it from a fixed rescaling: it engages only when the predicted future policy signals instability.